- Richard J. Baron, MD, President and Chief Executive Officer of ABIM & ABIM Foundation

 Mr. Mandes, a certified public accountant, earned his bachelor's degree in accounting from Widener University and his MBA in finance from LaSalle University.Top

-Paul A. Poniatowski, VP of Knowledge Assessment and Product Development
+Paul A. Poniatowski, Vice President of Knowledge Assessment and Product Development

 Mr. Poniatowski is Vice President for Knowledge Assessment and Product Development at the American Board of Internal Medicine, responsible for management of secure exam and knowledge self-assessment product operations and strategic planning for cognitive assessment methods and processes.